 We are here to help and guide you in the work that must be done to free the people from the Juluka”, she continued with her eyes firmly fixed on Tindo.

-By now Citadel Security Marshalls had been dispatched to break up the illegal gathering, and as they approached the crowd she screamed to the people not to lose hope, and soon thereafter she disappeared amongst the crowd.
+By now Citadel Security Marshalls had been dispatched to break up the illegal gathering, and as they approached the crowd she let out a final desperate scream telling the people not to lose hope, and soon disappeared amongst the crowd.

-By the time the Citadel Security detail arrived, the woman and her band of followers were gone, and the crowd was beginning to disperse.
+By the time the Citadel Security detail arrived, the woman and her band of followers were gone, and the crowd began to disperse.